Hydepwns/zmin/PROJECT_STRUCTURE.md

 ## 🏗️ Architecture Overview

-Zmin is a high-performance JSON minifier written in Zig, designed with a modular architecture for maximum performance and maintainability.
+Zmin is a high-performance JSON minifier written in Zig with modular architecture.

 ## 📁 Directory Structure